A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: OU type growth-fragmentation processes

-We finally establish the regularity of the path of $\Xsd$. \begin{prop}[C\`adl\`ag path] Let $\alpha \in \dom$, $T\geq 0$ and $q\geq \max(\alpha (\e^{\dOU T}\vee 1),1)$.
-Then the process $(\Xsd(t),t\in [0,T])$ possesses a c\`adl\`ag version in $\lp[q]$. \end{prop} In particular, the process $\Xsd$ possesses a c\`adl\`ag version in $\co$. \begin{proof} We follow the same arguments as in the proof of Proposition~2 in \cite{Bertoin:CF}.
-For every $\levOU\geq 0$, let $\cutOU{\Zs}$ be the truncated OU type branching Markov chain and $\cutOU{\Xs}$ be its associated growth-fragmentation, then it follows plainly from the construction that $(\cutOU{\Xs}(t), t\in[0,T])$ is almost surely c\`adl\`ag in $\lp[q]$.
+\begin{proof} We follow the same arguments as in \cite[proof of Proposition~2]{Bertoin:CF}.
+For every $\levOU\geq 0$, let $\cutOU{\Zs}$ be the truncated OU type branching Markov process and $\cutOU{\Xs}$ be its associated growth-fragmentation, then it follows plainly from the construction that $(\cutOU{\Xs}(t), t\in[0,T])$ is almost surely c\`adl\`ag in $\lp[q]$.
 Therefore, to complete the proof, it suffices to prove that